 Existing or new industrial sources of air pollution that might cause serious or material environmental harm or environmental nuisance should be required to undertake air pollution dispersion modelling.
 In the case of new or upgraded sources this is carried out to provide information for the planning approval process.
 For existing sources it may be appropriate to undertake modelling when it becomes evident that emissions are likely to be excessive, for example when public complaints are received.

 Schedule 2 of the Air Quality Policy specifies design criteria for ground level air quality at relevant receptors.

 Modelling should be conducted in accordance with a methodology approved by the Director, EPA.

 To retain a reserve capacity for airsheds, no activity should be permitted to emit pollutants in a manner that, allowing for other reasonable emissions to the relevant airshed, would breach the National Environmental Protection (Ambient Air Quality) Measure 2003 (Air NEPM).
 Regulatory authorities need to ensure that modelling takes this into account where relevant.

 If a regulatory authority is satisfied that odour from an activity is causing, or is likely to cause, environmental harm or environmental nuisance, the authority should require odour emissions at or beyond the boundary not to exceed the odour criteria specified in Schedule 3 of the Air Quality Policy.

 Level 1 Activities

 Dispersion modelling and monitoring are unlikely to be required for most Level 1 activities.
-Nonetheless there may be particular cases, such as a Level 1 activity in an area with compromised air quality, where dispersion modelling and/or monitoring are justified.
-EPA Tasmania can provide advice to Local Government on the appropriateness of modelling and monitoring and the type of modelling and monitoring that should be undertaken.
+Nonetheless, there may be particular cases, such as a Level 1 activity in an area with compromised air quality, where dispersion modelling and/or monitoring are justified.
+The EPA can provide advice to Local Government on the appropriateness of modelling and monitoring and the type of modelling and monitoring that should be undertaken.